The Norfolk Group was started in 2019 by former Scholar Gethin Harvey and a team of likeminded volunteers.

 SPAB Ireland is newest branch of the SPAB, and is an active and friendly community that aims to protect and promote the wonderful national built heritage on the whole island of Ireland.

 Members of the SPAB living and working in Scotland decided to form their own semi-autonomous group in 1995.
-Members north of the border get all of the benefits of SPAB membership, plus a dedicated series of events, both technical and recreational.

 The Bath & Bristol group was relaunched in 2018 by organiser Celia Downie.
 The group organise regular film nights, walking tours, and visits to historic buildings, as well as providing networking opportunities for local members.